-Azoospermia is the medical term for the absence, or extremely low presence, of sperm in the ejaculate.
+Azoospermia is the medical term for the absence of sperm in the ejaculate.

 Abnormal semen quality in a man’s ejaculate refers to quality issues with sperm in the semen that can make the sperm unable to achieve fertilization of an egg.

 These conditions are not uncommon and are frequently the reasons for male infertility.
 Approximately 10% of infertile men and 1% of all men have azoospermia.
 Imagine a stadium filled with 50,000 men — approximately 5,000 to 7,500 will have infertility, and 500 will be azoospermic.